aekasitt/fastapi-csrf-protect/README.md

 - Storing `fastapi-csrf-token` in cookies or serve it in template's context

-## 🚧 Breaking Changes (0.3.0 -> 0.3.1)

-* The `generate_csrf` method has now been marked for deprecation
-* The recommended method is now `generate_csrf_tokens` which returns a tuple of tokens, first unsigned and the latter signed
-* Recommended pattern is for the first token is aimed for returning as part of context
-* Recommended pattern is for the signed token to be set in client's cookie completing [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie)
-* To prevent token reuse, protected endpoint can unset the signed CSRF Token in client's cookies as per example code and recommended pattern.

 ## Installation

 The easiest way to start working with this extension with pip